avishaan/codehatcher.github.io/_posts/2020-09-02-classification-performance-metrics.md

 Aka: False positive rate (FPR)

 ### F1 Score
-Hybrid metric useful when there are unbalanced classes and the same importance is given to precision and recall.
+Hybrid metric that is useful when there are unbalanced classes and the same importance is given to precision and recall.
 \\[ F_1 = 2 \cdot \frac{PPV \cdot TPR}{PPV + TPR} \\]

 ### F𝜷 Score